CME211/notes/README.md

 * [Lecture 16](lecture-16/): C++ object oriented programming part 1
 * [Lecture 17](lecture-17/): C++ object oriented programming part 2, memory management
 * [Lecture 18](lecture-18/): Introduction to Functional Programming in Scala

-## Acknowledgements
-Thanks to Patrick LeGresley and Nick Henderson for designing the structure of the course and the foundations for these notes.